 Expertly-managed bitcoin and crypto-asset exposure

-The Monochrome team has over 150 years of combined experience across traditional financial markets, funds management and digital asset investments, bringing together talent from the likes of BlackRock, Binance Australia, Rest Super and the Financial Ombudsman Service.
+The Monochrome team has experience across traditional financial markets, funds management and digital asset investments, bringing together talent from the likes of BlackRock, Binance Australia and IFM Investors.

 Through this depth of expertise across traditional and crypto markets, Monochrome provide investors with Australia's leading crypto-asset products, as well as the secure hands to manage them.